 Cranberry eggnog scones are tender, scrumptious, and spiked with eggnog!
 My go-to scones recipe is made with rich, heavy cream.

-For a festive change of pace, I swapped out the cream for eggnog and made this tender Cranberry Eggnog Scones recipe for the holidays!
+For a festive change of pace, I swapped out the cream for eggnog and made this tender Scones Recipe for the holidays!

 Cranberry Eggnog Scones in a white ceramic bowl

-A subtle hint of rum and nutmeg.
+The subtle hint of rum and nutmeg plus cranberries provided a festive twist.
 These cranberry eggnog scones would be a fabulous addition to your holiday brunch.
-Perfectly delicious plain or go ahead and splurge by serving with clotted cream and jam.
+Perfectly delicious plain or go ahead and splurge by serving with them clotted cream and jam.

 • Do not overwork the dough or your scones will be tough.
 You’ll want little bits of butter throughout, not a perfectly smooth dough.